ma-bp/Colour-Detection/README.md

 2. Uniformed Algorithm - DFS
 3. Uniformed Algorithm - BFS

-Alongside with Path Analysis of DFS and BFS.
+Alongside with Path Analysis of DFS and BFS excluding A*.